CZ 457 Rimfire Accuracy

 The Pursuit of Rimfire Accuracy

 Starting with a stock CZ 457, I’m going to see how accurate I can get it by doing budget-friendly modifications.
-First, I will be establishing a baseline of accuracy without any modifications, then experimenting with different things you can do to get the utmost accuracy out of your 22 Rifle.
-All of these improvements and tests will not be limited to rimfires and can be applied across the board.
+First, I will establish a baseline of accuracy without any modifications, then experiment with different things you can do to get the utmost accuracy out of your 22 rifles.

 Follow along as I try to get the utmost accuracy out of my squirrel rifle!